 DCSEU will conduct data and file reviews of all projects.
 DCSEU will summarize and report back to DOEE on project progress and will provide data access to DOEE via a shared file platform and/or account view access.
 DOEE reserves the right to audit all required review elements and supporting documentation upon request.
-DOEE will have access to reporting from the system used by DCSEU for implementation.
+DOEE will have access to all active reporting from the system used by DCSEU for implementation.

-Validation of Limited Home Assessment Tools and the Data Collected
+Validation of Audit and Modeling Tools and the Data Collected